mpdairy/elm-frontier/README.md

 * `call` - calls a JavaScript function that returns a value to Elm as a `Task`

-Each function returns as an Elm `Task` with a response value or an explanatory String error.
+Each function returns an Elm `Task` with a response value or an explanatory String error.
 It works with both `0.17` and `0.18`.

 ## Why?